Javier Saviola

-Javier Pedro Saviola Fernández (/es/; born 11 December 1981) is an Argentine former professional footballer who played as a forward.
+Javier Pedro Saviola Fernández (/es/; born 11 December 1981), better known as El Conejo (The Rabbit), is an Argentine former professional footballer who played as a forward.

-He represented both Barcelona and Real Madrid, also having notable spells with Benfica and Olympiacos, and was named as the youngest player on Pelé's FIFA 100 list of the 125 greatest living footballers in 2004.
-Due to his ancestry he also holds Spanish nationality since 2004, and he amassed La Liga totals of 196 games and 70 goals over the course of eight seasons; he started and finished his career at River Plate.
+He was trained in River Plate's academy and made his debut for the club in 1998.
+He spent much of his career in Spain, representing both Barcelona and Real Madrid, as well as having spells with Málaga and Sevilla.
+He played 196 games and scored 70 goals over the course of eight seasons in La Liga.
+He also had spells with Monaco, Benfica, Olympiacos, and Verona.
+He finished his playing career at River Plate in 2016.
+Saviola won league titles in Argentina, Spain, Portugal and Greece, as well as the UEFA Cup with Sevilla.
+He was the youngest player on Pelé's FIFA 100 list of the 125 greatest living footballers in 2004.

-Saviola won league titles in Argentina, Spain, Portugal and Greece during his playing career, as well as a UEFA Cup.
-An Argentine international for seven years, he represented his country at the 2006 World Cup and the 2004 Copa América, where Argentina reached the final.
-He also won a gold medal at the 2004 Olympics in Athens.
+An Argentine international for seven years, he made his debut in 2000, representing his country at the 2006 World Cup, as well as the 2004 Copa América, where Argentina reached the final.
+He also won a gold medal with Argentina at the 2004 Olympics in Athens.

 Club career

 River Plate

-Nicknamed El Conejo (The Rabbit), Buenos Aires-born Saviola made his debut for River Plate at the age of 16, and went on to be a prolific goalscorer for the club.
+Born in Buenos Aires, Saviola made his debut for River Plate at the age of 16, and went on to be a prolific goalscorer for the club.

 He helped River to the 1999 Apertura and 2000 Clausura championships, and earned the 1999 South American Footballer of the Year award.
 Still only 18, he gained a reputation as a phenomenal prospect, and was even regarded as a potential heir to Diego Maradona, in particular after he broke the latter's 1978 record by becoming the youngest player to win the Golden Boot award.